research Research programme Module 3

 The following will be considered:

-– Machine learning and data analytics?
+- Machine learning proxy models for

-• Fast turnaround/best procedure and workflows
+- Fast turnaround/best procedure and workflows

-• All round use of proxies to close the loop
+- General use of proxies to close the loop

 The following will be considered:

-• Application to field data, metrics for data quality
+- Application to field data, metrics for data quality